wcarmon/docs/java/classes.utility.md

 1. Package name: ends with `.util;` (Eg. `com.abc.foo.util`)
 1. Class name: ends with `Utils` (eg. see Apache commons)
     1. Core java & Guava tend to name utils after a Type (eg. `Foos` contains methods to simplify using `Foo`)
+    1. Apache and Spring tend to name utilities with the `Utils` suffix
     1. Avoid naming collisions by using the Utils suffix

 ## **Item-0486**: Constructor